Celebrity Cruises: Founding and first ship SS Meridian

-Celebrity Cruises adopted the Chandris "X" which was slightly stylized for their logo.
-The new line advertised themselves as a “Luxury Cruising by Design", with the strategy of offering and upscale product with mass-market pricing.
+Celebrity Cruises adopted the Chandris "Χ" (the Greek letter Chi, standing for "Chandris"), which was slightly stylized for their logo.
+The new line advertised itself as a “Luxury Cruising by Design", with the strategy of offering an upscale product with mass-market pricing.
 The ships would have refined interiors, destinations and dining, which included a partnership with famed chef Michel Roux, a unique thing for a cruise line at the time.
-Quoted by then chairman, John Chandris, "“We will feature comfort and quality, not glitz and glitter."
+Quoted by then chairman John Chandris, "We will feature comfort and quality, not glitz and glitter."

 First new-builds: Horizon and Zenith

-Celebrity cruises second ship Horizon, that had been ordered in 1988 as a replacement for Amerikanis in the Chandris Fantasy fleet, was transferred to Celebrity Cruises fleet, entering service in May 1990.
-It would be the lines first purpose built new build.
+Celebrity Cruise's second ship Horizon, which had been ordered in 1988 as a replacement for Amerikanis in the Chandris Fantasy fleet, was transferred to Celebrity Cruises fleet, entering service in May 1990.
+It would be the line's first purpose-built new build.
 In late 1990 Celebrity Cruises placed an order for a sister ship of the Horizon, delivered in 1992 as Zenith.

 Century class debut

-Celebrity ordered a trio of newbuilds at Meyer Werft, known as the Century class, with first ship the Century debuting in 1996, followed by the Galaxy and Mercury.
+Celebrity ordered a trio of newbuilds at Meyer Werft, known as the Century class, with the first ship, the Century debuting in 1996, followed by the Galaxy and Mercury.
 These would be the last ships designed under the Chandris family management.

 Royal Caribbean Group (1997–present)

-In 1997, the Chandris family sold its interests in Celebrity Cruises to Royal Caribbean Cruise Line, leading to the formation of Royal Caribbean Cruises Ltd. (later Royal Caribbean Group) as a holding company to keep both brands separate, and the renaming of Royal Caribbean Cruise Line to Royal Caribbean International.
+In 1997, the Chandris family sold its interests in Celebrity Cruises to Royal Caribbean Cruise Line, leading to the formation of Royal Caribbean Cruises Ltd. (later Royal Caribbean Group) as a holding company to keep both brands separate and the renaming of Royal Caribbean Cruise Line to Royal Caribbean International.
 Following the delivery of the Mercury, the lines first ship, the Meridian, was sold to Singapore-based Sun Cruises.